-One of my friends has a husband who adores her and is loyal to his core.
-But she feels jealous anyway.
-She tries to control him by getting angry with him.
+One of my friends has a husband who adores her, and he’s loyal to his core.
+But she feels jealous and tries to control him.
 So he behaves cautiously.
-He avoids being alone with women and avoids talking to women in her presence.
-But because she’s in a relationship with fear, believing every negative thing she tells herself, it doesn’t matter what he does.
+He avoids being alone with women and avoids talking to them in her presence.
+But because she believes every negative thing she tells herself, his actions can’t help.

-Her relationship with fear is bigger than her relationship with him.
-And fear causes her to believe the worst.
-Then she says things like, “Everyone’s competing with me.
-I can’t trust or depend on anyone, especially him.”
-She doesn’t feel safe, so she tries to possess him, manipulating him emotionally.
-“I won’t share you with anyone.
-I want to have you all to myself.
+She doesn’t feel safe, so she tries to possess him by manipulating him emotionally.
+“I want to have you all to myself.
 Otherwise, I’ll feel threatened.”
-Since she lives in fear of not having him, she can’t experience the joy of being with him.
+And since she lives in fear of not having him, she can’t experience the joy of being with him.

 We can’t stop doing what we don’t know we’re doing.
 And we can’t find release from what we’re not willing to admit.
-So the first step is to identify it, by naming the name of whatever we’re doing.
+So the first step is to acknowledge what we’re doing.

 Emotions are goal-oriented activities that we do on purpose to achieve something we want.
 So acting happy or angry or jealous is not the result of circumstances or people.
 It’s the result of what we think and believe.

 It can help to name our emotions precisely, based on why we’ve chosen to express them.
 Instead of saying, “You make me angry when you do that!” say, “I believe that you should do what I want you to do, and I can’t stand it when you don’t, so I’m choosing anger to try to manipulate you.”